The Ten Commandments and the Ceremonial law (Mosaic Law)

 Paul is explaining to the Colossians that this ceremonial law with its sacrificial system pointed the people to the coming of Jesus.
 Every time a beast was sacrificed and its blood shed in the old Jewish temple, it was a reminder that someday a Saviour would come and die for their sins.
 This is why John the Baptist pointed to our Lord Jesus Christ and declared, “Behold the Lamb of God.”
 This is why Paul says to the Colossians let no man therefore judge you for no longer following the previously prescribed meat and drink offerings, the feast holydays, new moon festivals and all the ceremonial sabbaths that belonged to the ordinances of the ceremonial law.
 To continue in this law of sacrifices would be to deny the work of Jesus on the cross.
 Speaking of, what exactly was nailed to the cross?
 Many Christians today demean the sacrifice of Christ by nailing everything to the cross they do not want to obey.
 To establish exactly what was nailed to the cross, ask yourself these simple questions.
 What did Jesus die on the cross for and what was practised for this before the cross?
 The only thing nailed to the cross is what Jesus replaced when He died for our sins.
 The sacrificial ceremonial law and nothing else!

-One very deceived Catholic who hates the Sabbath truth claims sabbath days in Colossians 2:16 is referring to the Lord's Sabbath based on his fallacy that all feast days are annual ceremonial sabbaths, and hence claims Paul would effectively be saying, “don't let anyone judge you on sabbath days, new moons and sabbath days” if sabbath days was not the Lord's Sabbath.
+One deceived Catholic who despises the Sabbath truth claims sabbath days in Colossians 2:16 is referring to the Lord's Sabbath based on his fallacy that all feast days are annual ceremonial sabbaths, and hence claims Paul would effectively be saying, “don't let anyone judge you on sabbath days, new moons and sabbath days” if sabbath days was not the Lord's Sabbath.
 So he includes one of the Ten Commandments in the sacrificial law.
 Just to clarify, the sacrificial law was practised when the Ten Commandments were broken.
 This effectively means according to this Catholic that if a person committed murder, he would have to go and keep the Lord's Sabbath that week to make reconciliation for his sin.
-I am sure I do not need to explain how totally ludicrous this is.
+I am sure I do not need to explain how ludicrous this is.
 The Lord's sabbath was never kept because someone sinned!
-Besides the foolishness of this claim, there were in fact many feast days that were not ceremonial sabbaths so his argument has absolutely no correct facts whatsoever!
+There were in fact many feast days that were not ceremonial sabbaths so his argument has absolutely no correct facts whatsoever anyway.
 The feast of unleavened bread is a week long festival (feast) as seen in the above table and only the first and last days were ceremonial sabbaths.
-So not all feast days are ceremonial sabbaths as this seriously deceived person claims.
+So not all feast days are ceremonial sabbaths as this person opposing the truth erroneously claimed.
 So when Paul said, “don't let anyone judge you in holy feast days, new moons and sabbath days,” that is exactly what he meant!

 Matthew 28:1 ALT “Now after [the] Sabbaths, at the dawning into [the] first [day] of the week [i.e. early Sunday morning], Mary the Magdalene and the other Mary went to see the grave.”